MicrosoftDocs/Viva/WorkplaceAnalytics/Use/viva-insights-my-team.md

 ## Prerequisites

-* **Manager access** - Confirm that the Workplace Analytics admin has given you access to Workplace Analytics in [Manager settings](../use/manager-settings.md).
+* **Manager access** - Confirm that the Workplace Analytics admin has set to "on" the manager setting that enables managers to see Team insights.
+The admin does this in Workplace Analytics in the [Manager settings](../use/manager-settings.md).
-* **Licensed team** - You and your team are measured employees who are assigned a Workplace Analytics license and your team is included in the reporting hierarchy that leads to you as their manager.
-The hierarchy is based on the latest available HR data uploaded into Workplace Analytics by the admin.
+* **Licensed team** - The members of your team must have been assigned Workplace Analytics licenses and they must also be included in the reporting hierarchy that leads to you as their manager.
 * **Minimum team size** - Your team structure must meet the minimum group size of 10 or more measured and licensed employees.

-## Install Viva Insights
+## Install the Viva Insights app

 This section describes how to install the Viva Insights app for yourself.
 (If you are an admin who is tasked with installing the Viva Insights app for an organization, see [Admin tasks: Quick-start guide](#admin-tasks-quick-start-guide).)